Welcome to the beginning of a 7 part series about how to start your own bar, restaurant, or nightclub business in Japan.

 Now on with Lesson 1:

-During Lesson 1, we’ll cover the following topics:
+During Lesson 1, I’ll cover the following topics:

 - Defining Your Restaurant Type